yukimaru77/kaggle_jp/llm-20-questions/discuss/A_proposal_for_a_more_reliable_LB.md

  # Comments from other users

-> ## Kha Vo
->
-> Your ideas are great indeed!
->
-> However, I prefer no other competition rule change.
-It's nearly the end and many of us don't want to deal with some major disruption via this critical time, including moving the submission deadline. (but extending post final evaluation period is a good idea)
->
->
->

----

 > ## gguillard
 >
 > The simplest solution regarding teams pairing would be to pair all guessers against the same official answerer bot.